evanmunro/market-interference/README.md

 ### License

-The code is licensed under a TBD license.
+The code is licensed under CC0 1.0 Universal license.

 ## Instructions to Replicators